awslabs/chorus/docs/src/app/page.md

 {% quick-link title="Getting Started" icon="installation" href="/" description="Step-by-step guides to setting up Chorus and building your first multi-agent system." /%}

-{% quick-link title="Architecture Guide" icon="presets" href="/" description="Learn how Chorus works internally and how to contribute to the project." /%}
+{% quick-link title="Concepts" icon="presets" href="/" description="Learn how Chorus works internally and how to contribute to the project." /%}

 {% quick-link title="Examples" icon="plugins" href="/" description="Explore sample applications and use cases built with Chorus." /%}